Lantana Recovery

 First Three Days of Sobriety:

 The first three days are when the withdrawal symptoms are the highest.
-They are characterized by following symptoms:
+They are characterized by the following symptoms:

 • Headache